Early Head Start of Muskegon/Oceana

 - A child aged infancy through two and one-half years old

 - Family receives certain types of public support for the child (such as TANF or FIP payments, child care subsidy, SSI payments, etc.)

 - Foster Child

 - Child qualifies under the federal definition of homeless

 Rather than trying to figure out by yourself whether your child qualifies, it is best to speak with an Early Head Start staff member.
 Please call 231-767-4365 for assistance.

-- Are certain families prioritized for acceptance into Early Head Start?
+Are certain families given priority for acceptance into the program?